What is the function of a firewall in network security?

 Related Questions

-Can AI truly understand human emotions and respond empathetically?
+Can AI systems truly understand human emotions from text input alone?